 What is the most important information I should know about clarithromycin (Biaxin, Biaxin XL)?

-You should not use this medicine if you have ever had jaundice or liver problems caused by taking clarithromycin, or if you have liver or kidney disease and are also taking colchicine (Colcrys).
+You should not use this medication if you have a life-threatening heart rhythm disorder, a history of Long QT syndrome, if you have ever had jaundice or liver problems caused by taking clarithromycin, or if you have liver or kidney disease and are also taking colchicine (Colcrys).

 Do not use clarithromycin if you are also using any of the drugs listed below.
-They can interact with clarithromycin and cause life-threatening heart rhythm disorders:
+They can interact with clarithromycin and cause serious or life-threatening side effects:

 - cisapride (Propulsid);